-The Centre for Islamic Knowledge (CIK) is pleased to announce its first annual summer academic intensive, which will be held at the historic Süleymaniye Madrasa in Istanbul, Türkiye, from July 19th to 27th in partnership with İbn Haldun University.
-The nine-day intensive will introduce students to a wide range of subjects which will be taught by world-class instructors.
-The intensive will offer exposure to foundational and specialized topics as well as visits to local Turkish academic institutions.
+The Centre for Islamic Knowledge (CIK) is pleased to announce its second annual Summer Academic Intensive, to be held at the historic Süleymaniye Madrasa in Istanbul, Türkiye, from July 18–26, in collaboration with İbn Haldun University.

 Faculty